 Think about jobs that the senior might enjoy.
 Federal programs like Experience Works and Foster Grandparents often do not interfere with the senior’s retirement funds.

 If your senior has low self-esteem, one of the best things that you can do is to spend more time with them.
 Additionally, you can hire a trusted Alzheimer’s, dementia or North Coast stroke care professional to look after him or her.
 Home Care Assistance is the leading provider of in-home care that specialises in boosting physical, mental and emotional wellbeing.
-Call 1300 LIVE-IN or (02) 6646 3527 today to schedule a free consultation and learn more about our unique care plans.
+Call (02) 6646 3527 today to schedule a free consultation and learn more about our unique care plans.